S. Rebecca Leigh, Ph.D.

 Current research activities:

-How 70-minutes of drawing instruction a week through the Drawing Children into Reading program supports kindergarten students in their writing pursuits and thinking about writing.
-Specifically, how children use drawings from familiar drawing lessons as referents for their own creations and whether children’s writing that accompanies their drawings might be enhanced through their observational skills as applied in drawing pictures.
+How 70-minutes of drawing instruction a week through the Michigan-based Drawing Children into Reading program supports first grade students in their writing pursuits and thinking about writing.

-Leigh, S.R. (in press).
+Leigh, S.R.
+(2012).
 The classroom is alive with the sound of thinking: The power of the exit slip.
-International Journal of Teaching and Learning in Higher Education.
+International Journal of Teaching and Learning in Higher Education, 24(2), 189-196.

 Leigh, S.R.
 (2012).
 Re-seeing story through portal writing.
 Journal of the Assembly on Expanded Perspectives in Learning, 17, 83-94.